 Of all the myths discussed so far in this piece, this is the one with the most significant amount of truth attached to it.
 Our body’s fat cells store THC, so the more body fat you have, the longer it takes to detox.
 Exercise such as cardio and resistance training will boost your metabolism and burn fat.
 It also leads to a boost in anandamide production, which is a natural cannabinoid known as the ‘bliss’ molecule.

-Everyone should exercise regularly to keep fit, healthy, and ensure their weight remains under control.
-However, it is not a magic ‘get out of jail free’ card when it comes to a fast THC detox.
-It can help you pass, but only when it is performed regularly and well in advance.
+Everyone should exercise regularly to keep fit and healthy and ensure their weight remains under control.
+However, it is not a magic ‘get out of jail free’ card for a fast THC detox.
+It can help you pass, but only when performed regularly and well in advance.

-Drug metabolites are excreted via your urine, which means you have to stop exercising up to 48 hours before the test.
+Drug metabolites are excreted via your urine, so you have to stop exercising up to 48 hours before the test.
 This process decreases the THC level in the urinary tract and enables you to provide a clean sample potentially.
-However, it is a slow process, and not one you can attempt in the week before a test.
+However, it is a slow process and not one you can attempt in the week before a test.

 When all else fails, why not claim that you were in a room with heavy smokers, and that’s the reason you didn’t pass the test?

 Finally, a 2015 study by Johns Hopkins researchers analyzed the issue.
-Six experienced users smoked weed cigarettes in a sealed chamber.
-Six non-users joined them in the room.
+Six experienced users smoked weed cigarettes in a sealed chamber, and six non-users joined them in the room.
 The maximum reading was 57.5 ng/mL, high enough to fail a test.
 However, the level fell after a few hours.
-In other words, unless you were in a room full of weed users on the morning of the test, you won’t fail due to passive smoking.
+In other words, unless you were in a room full of marijuana users on the morning of the test, you won’t fail due to passive smoking.

 How Can I Perform a Proper THC Detox to Pass a Drug Test?